FFmpeg/FFV1/ffv1.md

 ### slice\_pixel\_y

-`slice_pixel_y` is the slice vertical position in pixels.
+`slice_pixel_y` is the Slice vertical position in pixels.
 It is defined as the following:

 ```
 floor( slice_y * frame_pixel_height / num_v_slices )